Get in touch with our team

 How to carry out an ecommerce SEO audit

-This article was updated on: 07.02.2022
+This article was updated on: 08.05.2025

 What is an ecommerce SEO audit?

-An ecommerce SEO audit aims to provide actionable insights into a business’ organic search performance.
+An ecommerce SEO audit aims to provide actionable insights into a business’s organic search performance.
 While every audit is unique, there are a core number of on-site and off-site considerations that should be covered, from crawlability to user experience.
 The scope of an ecommerce audit varies depending on the size of the site and the brief, so we have created a general checklist of areas to look out for below.

 The technical health of a site is a core pillar of an ecommerce SEO strategy.
 The foundations of organic search performance are built on the site being crawlable and indexable to search engines, requirements that are often not met if not regularly reviewed.
 Websites are also judged on their site speed and mobile-friendliness.